cfw-guide/cemu.cfw.guide/_pages/en_US/optimizing-botw.md

 1. If you're using OpenGL:
     1. Enable `Kakariko Torch Shadows (OpenGL)` and `LWZX Crash (OpenGL)`
     1. Open the `GPU specific workarounds for OpenGL` subcategory
-    1. Enable all the options corresponding to your GPU
+    1. Enable all the options corresponding to your GPU (Intel, AMD or NVIDIA)
 1. If you're using Vulkan:
     1. Enable `Grass Swaying (Vulkan)`
-    1. If using an iGPU, enable `Intel GPU Shadows (Vulkan)`
+    1. If using an Intel GPU, enable `Intel GPU Shadows (Vulkan)`

+---

 Once understanding what each setting does, we recommend you configure your own options.
-These settings should help, however.
+These settings should work for most people as a base however.